 |Note: There may be minor variations in dimensions between containers of different series or make.|

 What Goes Inside a TEU?

-For comparison sake, let us say about 282 bags of flour each weighing 100 kilograms, 2820 packets of corn weighing 10 kilograms each, 1 large car with enough padding around it to prevent scratches and damage, or about 100 washing machines double-stacked is what a GP TEU can hold.
-However, remember that these numbers depend a lot on the individual packing of cargo and other such factors.
+For comparison sake, let us say about 282 bags of flour each weighing 100 kilograms, 2820 packets of corn weighing 10 kilograms each, one large car with enough padding around it to prevent scratches and damage, or about 100 washing machines double-stacked is what a GP TEU can hold.
+However, remember that these numbers depend a lot on the individual packing of cargo and other factors.

 You might also like to read: